tjek/tjek-js-sdk/INTEGRATION.md

 ## Installing the SDK

-To install the SDK, please see our [GitHub repo](https://github.com/shopgun/shopgun-js-sdk).
-In the README.md it specifies how to install the SDK and define the `apiKey`.
+To install the SDK, please see our [README](https://github.com/shopgun/shopgun-js-sdk/blob/develop/README.md) where to specifies how to install and configure the SDK.

 ## Making API Requests